Tangled Up (Girls Aloud album)

 Tangled Up is the fourth studio album by English-Irish girl group Girls Aloud.
 It was released through Fascination Records and Polydor Records on 16 November 2007, and was distributed in two physical formats and made available for digital consumption.
-The album is a pop record that incorporates elements of dance-pop, synthpop, and various EDM sub-genres produced by long time-collaborators Brian Higgins and production team Xenomania.
+The album is a pop record that incorporates elements of dance-pop, synth-pop, and various EDM sub-genres produced by long time-collaborators Brian Higgins and production team Xenomania.
 Marking a more mature approach according to group member Cheryl, the album lyrically delves into themes of love, relationships and femininity, and it was the group's first experimentation with tools such as autotune and vocoder.
 Production and development began with each member meeting with Higgins to discuss their personal and professional experiences since the release of their third album Chemistry (2005).
-It was recorded separately between April and October 2007, with the band members earned songwriting credits for two tracks off the album.
+It was recorded separately from April to October 2007, with the band members earning songwriting credits for two tracks off the album.

-Upon its release, Tangled Up received universal acclaim from music critics, who commended the dance-oriented sound, songwriting and fun production.
-However, minor criticism was aimed towards certain inclusions on the record, including on its album cover and the album's opening half.
-Despite this, Tangled Up has been identified by numerous commentators as Girls Aloud and Xenomania's best work.
+Upon its release, Tangled Up was met with widespread acclaim from music critics, who commended the dance-oriented sound, songwriting and fun production; it has been identified by numerous commentators as Girls Aloud and Xenomania's best work.
 Commercially, it experienced success in the United Kingdom, peaking at number four, and was certified platinum by the British Phonographic Industry (BPI) for shipments of 300,000 units.
 It performed moderately in Ireland, reaching number 25, and was certified gold by the Irish Recorded Music Association (IRMA) for 7,500 claimed sales.

 In order to promote Tangled Up, Girls Aloud conducted a series of promotional activities such as television, commercial and magazine appearances.
 Three singles were released from the album: "Sexy!
 No No No...", "Call the Shots" and "Can't Speak French", all achieving critical and commercial success in Europe.
 Furthermore, the girl group embarked on their Tangled Up Tour, which saw them tour in the UK and the Republic of Ireland.
 Like the album, it achieved critical and commercial acclaim, and a live DVD was distributed on 27 October 2008.